evangronberg/client-model-verification-for-fl/paper.md

 Once we have run these experiments, we will incorporate CMV and observe how well it preserves performance against malfunctioning/malicious clients.

 ### 3.2.
-Effect of Bad Client Models Passing CMV
+Performance When Bad Client Models Pass CMV

 Malicious clients *can* circumvent CMV by (1) reporting few enough training examples such that the statistical test on the model is sufficiently lenient and (2) sending a model that is sufficiently accurate, but still performs purposefully below average.
+However, we would like to be assured that the impact that this has on the global model's performance is minimal.

+It is worth noting that, should such impact be minimal, CMV provides sufficient protections for trusting clients to truthfully report the number of examples their models were trained on.
+This is because a malicious client faces a tradeoff when they send a bad model.
+They could (1) report very few examples such that the statistical test is hardly strict at all, but then have very little influence on the global model or (2) report many examples in an attempt to have more impact on the model, but face a far stricter verification test.

 Suppose that, in a group of $C$ clients, we have 1 client that decides to go rogue.
 We will determine two things about such a client:

 1. How bad of a model can the malicious send
 2. How poorly the performance of the global model is affected by this malicious model

 ### 3.3.
-Tuning the Average Client Standard Deviation Threshold

-### OR

-### 3.3.
-Changing Number of Clients?
+CMV Performance over Number of Clients

+It is clear that CMV requires a sufficient number of clients to work effectively.
+Without enough clients, CMV does not have a sufficient sample size for detecting outliers in the set of performance scores.
+However, we would like to determine *exactly* how many clients are required for CMV to be effective, as well as how much better CMV might perform the more clients are added.

 ## 4. Discussion

+Further work on this topic might include the following:

+- Performing CMV on client model predictions themselves rather than on performance scores.
+  - This has the benefit of being more granular and not requiring that the server's test set be labeled.
-Further work on this topic might include verifying that clients are sufficiently unbiased for use cases that are known to manifest bias (e.g., loan approval).
+- Verifying that clients are sufficiently unbiased for use cases that are known to manifest bias (e.g., loan approval).
+- Collecting historic performance to compare clients against.
+  - This could make CMV possible on what is currently too small a number of clients.

 ## 5. Conclusion